jdantonio/functional-ruby/README.md

 ```

 Make sure you the implement the required methods in your class.
 If you don't, Ruby will
-raise an exception when you try to create an object from the class
+raise an exception when you try to create an object from the class:

 ```ruby
 Baz.new #=> ArgumentError: undefined callback functions in Baz (behavior 'gen_foo')